The Best Smart Light Bulb

 Ilumi and Avea are Bluetooth-based systems and don’t work with any of these smart home hubs or voice platforms, nor are they compatible with the Bluetooth-enabled Echo or Echo Dot.

-LIFX is another brand currently upping its game with improved performance, particularly with its newest Color 1000 bulbs, but it looks less light a traditional bulb the others in our test group.
+LIFX is another brand currently upping its game with improved performance, particularly with its newest Color 1000 bulbs.
+But it receives poor consumer reviews, receiving 30% one and two-star reviews on Amazon.

 What Other Critics Are Saying